jackylee0424/shybot/README.md

 ======

 Can a [robot](http://www.youtube.com/watch?v=3PMlDidyG_I "StarTrek: Measure of a Man") _like or dislike_ a person?
 How can a robot build a relationship with its _friends_?
+Can a robot think based on its relationship with human?
+Can a robot learn in an irreversible manner?
 Shybot is here to explore these questions.
 Shybot is an emotion-driven robot like a shy creature which recognizes friends or strangers and interacts with them differently.

-Shybot was a [research project](http://affect.media.mit.edu/projects.php?id=2306 "Affective Computing Group") originated from the Autism Theory and Technology class (co-taught by [Rosalind Picard](http://www.bbc.co.uk/news/technology-24652902?SThisFB),
+Shybot was a
+[research project](http://affect.media.mit.edu/projects.php?id=2306 "Affective Computing Group") originated from the Autism Theory and Technology class (co-taught by [Rosalind Picard](http://www.bbc.co.uk/news/technology-24652902?SThisFB),